dan-nagle/h2m/README.txt

 present depending on the user's naming scheme.
 The user will need to rename the module by hand if this is the case.

-Macros: Because fortran has no equivalent to the C macro, macros are traslated approximately.
+Macros: Because Fortran has no equivalent to the C macro, macros are translated approximately.
 However, because types often cannot be determined for macros, a translation attempt may fail.
 In this case, the line will be commented out and a warning will be printed to standard error.
 These warnings can be silenced with the -q or -s option.
 Macros will be translated into functions, subroutines, or parameters as most appropriate.
-Macros containing letter modifiers for numbers (u,U,L,l,f,F etc) will also be commented out because the desired type is unclear.
+Macros containing letter modifiers for numbers (u,U,L,l,f,F etc.) will also be commented out because the desired type is unclear.

 Enumerated Types: An enumerated type of arbitrary length can be translated.
 Because Fortran enums do not have their own scope as C enums do, the enumerator's name will be commented out.
-Interoperability is supported for the invidual enumerators within the enumerated type.
+Interoperability is supported for the individual enumerators within the enumerated type.

 Typedefs: There is no Fortran type interoperable with a typedef.
 All typedefs will